xmindltd/xmind-sdk-js/docs/en.md

 ###### .on(componentId?) => Topic

-* Setting the component of corresponding to `componentId` to be parent component.
+* Set the component of corresponding to `componentId` to be parent component.

 ###### .add(options) => Topic